golang/website/_content/doc/comment.md

 For example, if the current package imports encoding/json, then “[json.Decoder]” can be written in place of “[encoding/json.Decoder]” to link to the docs for encoding/json's Decoder.
+If different source files in a package import different packages using the same name, then the shorthand is ambiguous and cannot be used.

 A “pkg” is only
 assumed to be a full import path if it starts with a domain name (a